bhky/targetran/README.md

 Here comes Targetran to fill the gap.

-# Targetran
+# What is Targetran?

-- Data augmentation library to assist object detection or image classification model training.
+- A data augmentation library to assist object detection or image classification model training.
-- Simple Python API to transform both the images and the target rectangular bounding-boxes.
+- Has simple Python API to transform both the images and the target rectangular bounding-boxes.
-- Dataset-idiomatic implementation for TensorFlow and PyTorch.
+- Use dataset-idiomatic approach for TensorFlow and PyTorch.

 ![example](docs/example.png)